membrane-io/docs/src/content/docs/getting-started/intro.md

 More information in the [programs]() section.

+## Durable State

+Membrane programs are durable.
+This means you don't need to store data in a database or file to make it persist, the state of your program (the JS heap) is transparently and efficiently persisted every time it changes.

+To keep data around, put it in the [`state`]() object and that's it.

+Promises can be `await`'ed indefinitely without worrying about execution timeouts.

 ## The Membrane Graph

 As mentioned above, each running program exposes a graph.
 The combination of these graphs is what we call the user's Membrane Graph.